-The budget I get asked about the most when it comes to purchasing a watch is $3,000-$5,000.
+The budget we get asked about the most when it comes to purchasing a watch is $3,000-$5,000.
 Under AU$5,000 is a sensible amount to spend on a watch – an amount you can comfortably tell your partner you spent, without signalling to your boss that he’s paying you too much.
 Fortunately, there’s also a lot of quality brands to be consumed in said budget.
-Here’s my list of the 14 best watches under $5,000 that you can acquire today.
+Here’s our list of the 14 best watches under $5,000 that you can acquire today.

 Bell and Ross Military Beige – $4,200 ($4,700 On Bracelet)